 It also means that students have ready access to the Wi-Fi and TV cable.
 Not having to buy grocery or cook food also ensures that the student has more time to rest and study.

 Students are smack in the center of campus life and are exposed to a nexus of people.
 This helps students to interact and cement friendships, which is vital for a healthy social life.
 For international students, it can also be an exciting opportunity to learn about the local culture and values.

 On-campus accommodation can mean added security for students.
+Most universities follow a set of guidelines that help international students live in a secure environment.
 Students are awarded IDs and activated key locks are placed outside their rooms.
 Also, there are security cameras installed to monitor people coming in or going out of campus.

 Benefits of living Off-Campus

 There are many reasons why some people prefer off-campus residence.